 Compounding and how it can grow your super

 Compounding is one element which can help your super grow.
 Understand the basic concept and see how the power of compound returns may help boost your balance over the long term.
+Compound returns are an important part of investing, and are often commonly considered a great benefit.

-So, what is compounding?
+So, what's compounding?

 How compounding works with your super